(Reading time: 2 - 4 minutes)

 After all the military airshows that I have attend this year so far I decided that it was time for a change, I decided to take a step back in time.
 I was looking for some warbirds.
 In Europe you do not have to search a lot, there is only o n e place to go: Duxford.

-With its Flying Legends airshow, organized by "The Fighter Company" and the "Imperial War Museum".
+With its Flying Legends airshow, organized by "The Fighter Collection" and the "Imperial War Museum".

 So I booked a flight and rental car and off I went.
 The drive to Duxford does not take along time from Stansted, the only thing I had to pay attention was not to become a ghostdriver after the first roundabaout…